DiosDelRayo/monero-ots-ur-qt/README.md

-# UR/QR Code library for Qt5/6 (and Qt Quick)
+# Monero Offline Signing UR/QR Code library for Qt5/6 (also for Qt Quick)

-This library is meant to enable quick displaying and scanning QR/UR codes for Offline Transaction Signing.
+This library is meant to enable quick displaying and scanning QR/UR codes for Offline Transaction Signing for Monero.

 It brings everything needed with it, most of the source is stolen from [Feather Wallet](https://featherwallet.org),